Swaagie/triathlon-acronyms/README.md

-# Traithlon Acronyms
+# Triathlon Acronyms

-Machine readable list of acronyms frequently used in Triathlon and endurance training.
+Machine readable list of acronyms frequently used in triathlon and endurance training.